bbc/BBC-QRCode-Generator/README.md

 ## Overview

-A Sinatra application that will genrate QRCodes for a BBC url with a BBC logo embedded in it.
+A Sinatra application that will generate QRCodes for a BBC url with a BBC logo embedded in it.

 ## Resources